opencyber-space/MemoryGr.id/docs/video-ingestion.md

 ## Creating GStreamer Ingestion Pods

-FrameDB supports dynamic creation and removal of GStreamer ingestion pods via a Decoder Pod Scheduler.
+MemoryGrid supports dynamic creation and removal of GStreamer ingestion pods via a Decoder Pod Scheduler.
 These pods run decoding pipelines on GPU-enabled Kubernetes nodes.
 The APIs interact with the Kubernetes cluster to create or remove decoding pods and their associated services.

 ---